prashanthector/LendingClubCaseStudy/README.md

 - We are using loan.csv dataset which has more than 100 columns and 40000 rows.

 ## Conclusions
-- Based on the analysis done via various techniques: Univariate anyalysis, Bivariate analysis we came to conclusion that interest rate, dti, annual_income, State, loan grade are important factors for deciding on set borrowers who defaulting on loan payment.
+- Based on the analysis done via various techniques: Univariate anyalysis, Bivariate analysis we came to conclusion that interest rate, dti, annual_income, State, loan grade, purpose are important factors for deciding on set borrowers who defaulting on loan payment.

 ## Technologies Used